 It was this second face that Saché turned to and spoke, “Milady, far be it from me to deny your commands, but I must protest.
 You ask of me and Yané a thing we are not capable of.
 Please, allow us to stay with you where we belong!
 We can defend you.
 We cannot lead other people.
 We are not leaders.
 Send Eirtaé and Rabé.
 They could do this so much better than us.”

 She did not look unaffected by the plea.
 Rabé and Eirtaé said nothing, leaving the decision of their fate to her.
 It was easier for them.
 Either way, they would know what to do.

 She was still silent when there was a hard rap at the door.
 “I’ll get it,” said Panaka, and strode forward, gun in hand.

 At least, it would be useless to fight at this moment.
 But soon...if someone discovered the pistol under her skirt and took it away before that moment came, she’d use her fists until she could get her hands on another weapon.
-She hoped it would come before they got out of Theed.
+She hoped that moment would come before they got out of Theed.

 She wished she still had her pistol.
-They droids had stripped them all of their weapons, of course, and the handmaidens had been searched with the others.
+The droids had stripped them all of their weapons, of course, and the handmaidens had been searched with the others.
 They had treated the actual Queen exactly like the other four, but Saché had been more nervous about the Neimoidians identifying her.
 But Sabé had fooled them, and in fact they had barely glanced at the handmaidens before sending the whole group away with the battle droids.